Designations Congruent with Things: A Correspondence In Two Parts

 God, I can’t send this to you.
 Can I?
 Probably not, no.

-Editing note to future me, please redact that last, you ass.
+Editing note to future me, redact that last, you ass.

 Hermann’s giving a talk tomorrow to UC Berkeley’s Departments of Quantitative Splendor.
-I’m pretty sure this is that stupidest idea either one of us has had in days.
-There is no way this is going to go well for him.
+I’m pretty sure this is the stupidest idea either one of us has had in days.
+There’s no way this will go well for him.
 I’m actually not sure why he’s doing this.
 I think it has something to do with me, and something to do with, like, honor?
-You would think after sharing brains—
+You’d think after sharing brains—

 And redact that too.
 Think with your cortex, Geiszler.
 The top layer, even.